 How much you can borrow on a short term loan depends on your income, outgoings whether the repayments are manageable and sustainable.
 This is why as part of the application process, a member of our team comes to your home to discuss your loan requirements and we always ensure you can afford to make repayments so you never borrow more than you can afford to repay.

 You could borrow between £100 to £1,000, subject to affordability, over a period of 13 - 52 weeks.
 Short term loans from us are not secured (e.g. against your home or car.)

 Customers may need a short term loan for a number of reasons.
 You can spend it on whatever you need it for, whether you've had an unexpected bill or your fridge has broken down.
 Whatever you need it for, simply start your application online or call us on 0800 096 6064.

-If approved, your Agent will visit you every week at a date and time which suits you in order to collect your repayments.
-The Agent is always on hand to answer any questions you have and discuss your short term loan in greater detail speak to your customer experience manager during your next weekly visit.
+If approved, a member of our team will visit you every week at a date and time which suits you in order to collect your repayments.
+If you have any questions or want to discuss your loan in greater detail speak to your customer experience manager during your next weekly visit.

 When a financial emergency hits, a short-term loan can be there to help.
 A short-term loan is where the amount borrowed and the interest are paid back in less than a year.
 The borrowing amount is usually low, starting from as little as £50, and going up to around £2,000 (or higher in some cases.)